Here's Approximately How Much the Mueller Report Cost

-Nearly two years ago, Deputy Attorney General Rod Rosenstein appointed Robert Mueller as special counsel to investigate possible coordination efforts between the Russian government and Donald Trump’s 2016 campaign.
+More than two years ago, Deputy Attorney General Rod Rosenstein appointed Robert Mueller as special counsel to investigate possible coordination efforts between the Russian government and Donald Trump’s 2016 campaign.

-On Friday, Mueller delivered his report to Attorney General William Barr, who is responsible for deciding how much of that report is made available to Congress.
+On March 22, Mueller delivered his report to Attorney General William Barr, who later released a four-page summary the special counsel’s findings before making a redacted copy available to Congress.
 Over the course of his probe, Mueller brought 199 charges against 34 people and three companies, including six of Trump’s former advisers and associates.
 Barr wrote in a letter to the leadership of the House and Senate Judiciary committees that he “may be in a position to advise you of the special counsel’s principal conclusions as soon as this weekend.”

+The report found that the Russian government interfered with the 2016 presidential election, though it concluded that there was “insufficient evidence to charge a broader conspiracy” between Trump’s campaign and Russia.
+While the report could not conclude whether Trump committed a crime, it also did not exonerate him.

-Though we don’t know what the report’s conclusions are yet, we do know about how much it cost to produce.
+Here’s what we know about how much the report cost to produce.

 Between May 17, 2017 — the day Mueller was appointed Special Counsel — through Sept.
 30, 2018, his office spent $12,287,852.
 This includes $7.3 million on salaries and benefits, $1.3 million on travel and transportation, and $2.2 million on rent and utilities.
 In the most recent of the three expense reports filed, the Special Counsel’s office also says it spent $15,618 on printing and copying needs.